api3dao/data-feed-reader-example/README.md

 ## Contracts

-The contract addresses for `DapiServer` and `SelfServeDapiServerWhitelister` for polygon testnet can be found [here](https://docs.api3.org/dapis/reference/chains.html).
+The contract addresses for `DapiServer` and `SelfServeDapiServerWhitelister` for Polygon Testnet can be found [here](https://docs.api3.org/dapis/reference/chains.html).
 The cli commands used to whitelist and read datafeeds reference these addresses to execute scripts in `/scripts`.